Educational Visits Policy 2024.docx

 • Is the visit leader aware of all relevant guidelines and able to act on these?

-The Visit Leader must recognise that whilst leading the visit they are in effect representing Roselyn House School and The RHISE Service and therefore KS Education Limited.
+The Visit Leader must recognise that whilst leading the visit they are in effect representing Roselyn House School and therefore KS Education Limited.
 The Visit Leader must:

 • Obtain approval for the visit/ activity within Policy